Nuclear sclerosis refers to cloudiness, hardening, and yellowing of the central region of the lens in the eye called the nucleus.

 As we age, new fibers form around the edges of the lens.
 This pushes the older lens material toward the center of the lens, causing the center to be denser and cloudier.
 The lens may also take on a yellowish color.

 If the nuclear sclerosis is severe enough, it’s called a nuclear cataract.
 The proteins in the lens start to clump, scattering light instead of allowing it to pass through.
-Cataracts cause about half of all blindness in the world, and nuclear cataracts are the most common type.
+Cataracts cause about of all blindness in the world, and nuclear cataracts are the most common type.

 Cataracts can be a normal part of aging, but they can also occur earlier due to exposure to UV light, smoking, and steroid use.
 Diabetes is also a risk factor for cataracts.